-- Leaders will be able to show they are aware of the dangers and problems associated with paddling on slow moving water. - Leaders will show that they have an understanding of simple solutions to common problems that they may encounter whilst paddling slow moving water and wind affected environments. - Leaders should demonstrate dynamic risk assessments for themselves and the group.
+- Leaders will be able to show they are aware of the dangers and problems associated with paddling on slow moving water, and the position that should be adopted if swimming in fast moving water. - Leaders will show they have an understanding of simple solutions to common problems that they may encounter whilst paddling slow moving water and larger sections of inland open water. - Leaders should demonstrate dynamic risk assessments for themselves and the group.